Refugees and the right to asylum

 In the Singh v.
 Minister of Employment and Immigration (1985) decision, the Supreme Court of Canada also recognized that the rights contained in the Canadian Charter of Rights and Freedoms apply to and protect asylum seekers, regardless of their migratory status.
 Not everyone making a claim in Canada will be recognized as a refugee.
 Nonetheless, all need to be heard to guarantee that the principle of non-refoulement is respected.
 Canada does not have the same legal obligations towards refugees outside its borders.
 In order to be protected by the principle of non-refoulement, a refugee must have reached a Canadian border or Canadian soil.

-However, according to the Canada-United States (US) Safe Third Country Agreement (2004), a person is ineligible to make a refugee claim at the Canada-United States border because the US is considered a “Safe Third Country.”
+According to the Canada-United States Safe Third Country Agreement (2004), a person is ineligible to make a refugee claim at the Canada-United States border because the United States is considered a “Safe Third Country.”
 This means that refugees who have arrived in the United States must make their claim in the United States and not in Canada.
 Over the years, many have argued that the Safe Third Country Agreement must be removed in order to ensure that no refugee will be sent back to face persecution or torture.
 In light of the global refugee crisis and current immigration policies in the United States, the Safe Third Country Agreement is being debated across the country by human rights activists, refugee organizations, legal scholars and immigration lawyers.